code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 # Recommendation
 Option 3.
-Build a new generic survey pipeline, starting from step 3(Summarize module) first and create adapters to plug it in the current pipeline.
-This approach allows us to take advantage of existing work and support 2019 CSF survey first.
+Build a new generic survey pipeline, starting from step 3 (Summarize module) first and create adapters to plug it in the current pipeline.
+This approach allows us to support 2019 CSF survey sooner by taking advantage of the existing work.
 Then, gradually build out the rest of the pipeline later.

+## Rollout plan
+1. Build 5 components just enough to support 2019 surveys: Retriever (for current db), Transformer, Mapper, Reducer and Decorator (for current UI view).
+They are components in step 3 and 4 of the above diagram.
+2. Build Fetcher (step 1) to download survey submissions from JotForm to our database.
+3. Build Parser, Indexer and Filter (step 4) to allow quick submission search.
+4. Build another implementation of Retriever (in step 3) which will read from the new db created in step 2 & 3.
+5. Build Presenter (in step 4) that can display result from a single query (e.g. summary results of 1 JotForm survey of a specific workshop)
+6. Build Decorator (in step 4) to provide enough information for the Presenter built in step 5.
+7. Switch 2019 surveys to use the new pipeline.
+It should then be completely independent from the older pipeline.
+8. All new surveys will use the new pipeline form this point forward.
+9. Migrate surveys using older pipeline to newer one when we think it's worth to do so.

+## 5 components to build for 2019 surveys

+1. Retriever
+  - Retrieve survey data from existing tables (`SurveyQuestion, WorkshopDailySurvey`) and convert data to `submission_content_array` format.
+  - Estimate: TBA
+2. Transformer
+  - Convert survey data from submission centric to question centric.
+At high level: {submission_id, submission_data} --> {question_name, question_and_answer_data}.
+  - Estimate: TBA
+3. Mapper
+  - Go through question data, send it to suited Reducer based on question name and type.
+E.g. text -> text collector, number -> histogram/count/avg reducers.
+  - Estimate: TBA
+4. Reducer(s)
+  - Produce a summary result from list of input question data.
+E.g. text collector, histogram, avg, count, distribution reducers.
+  - Estimate: TBA
+5. Decorator
+  - Compile minimum information needed for the current UI view (`local_summer_workshop_daily_survey/results.jsx`) to display summary results.
+  - Estimate: TBA

+Note, we skip Modifier component because it's an optional feature.